thengineer/tbackup/README.md

 thengineer's backup tool.

-The backup solution, written in Python makes backups using hardlinks.
-Backups are stored on any destination that support hardlinks.
+Yet another backup tool written in Python.
+This one creates snapshots of the backup source and uses hardlinks to save space.